 How to Clean a Coffee Maker Without Vinegar

 Many people use vinegar to clean their coffee maker.
 However, there is a much easier way that you can get the same results with less effort and without white distilled vinegar (which contains acetic acid).
-All you need for this method are some lemon peels, water!
-You will achieve a nice scent by using a mixture of lemon peels and water.
+All you need for this method are some lemon peels and water!
+You will achieve a nice scent by using a mixture of those two ingredients.

 There is no need to buy cleaners and replacements filters, or constantly worry about scaling.
 Using this process will help kill hard water bacteria that build up in the machine over time.
 This will help keep it clean, and thus as a coffee maker cleaner you are required to carry out cleaning coffee makers after every 3 months.
 This will also help prevent scale, dirt and mold buildup inside of your coffee machine’s filter basket and on the lid which can restrict water flow, block lines and clog your filter.

 At times, mold and dead bacteria are less likely to smell than live ones!
 When yeast ferments due to excess moisture it tends to destroy the natural smells of coffee pots.
 Below let us look at an easy way of how to clean a coffee maker without vinegar.
 As a coffee pot cleaner, these steps will ensure your espresso machine is restored to its original state.